Remote Control Tester: Three Key DIY Projects You Should Know

 Final Thoughts

 An infrared remote control tester circuit helps confirm an infrared remote control unit’s operation.
-And the idea of the circuit involves linking a piezo buzzer to an IR receiver IC.
+The idea of the circuit involves linking a piezo buzzer to an IR receiver IC.
 Plus, this circuit has a range of several meters, and it’s pretty sensitive.

 Also, if you want a device that can demodulate, accept, and amplify your remote control’s IR signal, use a TSOP IC.
 Consequently, you’ll have an excellent detection range.